jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-**Disclaimer: this content is for educational purposes only and does NOT constitute investment advice. **
+**Disclaimer: this content is for educational purposes only and is NOT investment advice. **